yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -  For more information, see [https://docs.microsoft.com/en-us/azure/backup/monitor-azure-backup-with-backup-explorer].

-**Question 6**

-How can the PaaS implementation of the claims application achieve an equivalent level of resiliency?
+6. How can the PaaS implementation of the claims application achieve an equivalent level of resiliency?

 - How is high availability provided by the Web Application and SQL Database?
 Can the SLA target be met?
 - How will the PaaS solution recover from a complete failure of the primary Azure region?
 Can the RPO and RTO targets be met?